Currently Enrolling Trials

 Osteoporosis is a bone disease in which the body can’t create new bone fast enough to keep up with loss of old bone.
 This results in bones that are weak and brittle, causing them to break easily.
 Osteoporosis is most likely to result in a break in the spine, hip or wrist, but other areas can be affected too.
 This clinical research study is evaluating an investigational patch medication in post menopausal women with osteoporosis.
 The study doctors want to compare the effectiveness of the patch verion to the approved injectable version of the drug.

 If you take part in this study, you’ll be assigned to 1 or 2 study groups.
 One of these groups will receive the investgational patch medication, while the other will receive the approved injectable medication.
 You will receive study drug for up to 12 months at no cost.
 The study drug will either be a patch that you wear on your thigh for 5 minutes or an injection.
 You’ll use it daily.
 You will participate for up to 15 months and have 17 visits at the study clinic.

 The purpose of the study is to show the blood pressure lowering effect of aprocitentan, a new drug, when added to other anti-hypertensive drugs of patients with difficult to control (resistant) high blood pressure (hypertension), and to show that blood pressure reduction is kept for long period of time.
 To learn more about this study, click here.

 Don't see a study that you qualify for?

-Contact us to be added to our database and you’ll be the first to know about our future studies!
+Contact us to be added to interest list and you’ll be the first to know about our future studies!
 Send us a message by clicking the “contact us” button or call us at +1-843-851-7098.